-New this year, Amazon Key is available for YOUR CAR.
+New this last year, Amazon Key is available for YOUR CAR.
 If you don’t want delivery guys in your house, but maybe don’t mind them in your car, you can have packages stashed in your trunk.
-Right now it only works for most 2015 and newer models of Chevrolet, Buick, GMC, Cadillac, and Volvo with an active connected car service plan such as OnStar or Volvo On Call.

 If you want deliveries put in your car you’ll need to leave it outside and tell Amazon where you’ve parked.
 They’ll also need your car’s make and model so they can find it!
 Amazon will then unlock your car using your remote car service–you don’t need to be hanging on your phone’s app waiting for delivery.